Tejas128-D/Hospital-Waitlist-PowerBI-Dashboard_Tejas./README.md

 The dashboard helps monitor waiting list trends, compare inpatient and outpatient cases, and identify specialties with the highest patient demand.

-By analyzing waiting list patterns across specialties, age groups, and time bands, the dashboard provides insights that can support data-driven healthcare planning and operational improvements.
+By analyzing waiting list patterns across specialties, age groups, and time bands, the dashboard provides insights that support data-driven healthcare planning and operational improvements.

 🎯 Business Objectives